Skip to content

 The linguistic dimension cannot be ignored either.

-Imperative forms feel natural in English UI: "Save," "Delete," "Submit," "Cancel."
-Because English has a weak speaker-listener hierarchy, imperative verbs function as neutral action labels.
+In English UIs, the imperative form feels natural: "Save," "Delete," "Submit," "Cancel."
+Because English is a language with a relatively flat speaker-listener hierarchy, imperative verbs function as neutral action labels.

-Korean and Japanese are different.
-The same imperative carries a hierarchical signal, so designers avoid it by using noun forms like "μ €μž₯" and "μ‚μ œ" or the nominalized "-κΈ°" form, as in "μ €μž₯ν•˜κΈ°."
-In Japanese UI, the pure noun form "保存" is far more common than the verb form "δΏε˜γ™γ‚‹."
+Korean and Japanese work differently.
+The same imperative form carries a hierarchical signal, so designers avoid it by using noun forms like "μ €μž₯" ("Save") and "μ‚μ œ" ("Delete"), or the nominalized -κΈ° form such as "μ €μž₯ν•˜κΈ°" ("To save").
+In Japanese UIs, the pure noun form "保存" is far more common than the verbal "δΏε˜γ™γ‚‹".

-When taking on global projects, situations like this come up constantly.
+When taking on global projects, this kind of situation comes up frequently.

-This is not simply a translation problem.
-It is a question of how language encodes power relationships.
-English has a weak speaker-listener hierarchy, so the imperative form is neutral, but Korean and Japanese have strong hierarchies, so the imperative almost always carries some hierarchical signal.
-When a UI uses the imperative, it signals that the system stands above the user.
+These subtle details hit particularly hard for people in specific cultural contexts, including the minority culture of programmers and designers.
+The question of how language encodes power relations is an enormously important and difficult point for developers taking on global challenges.
+English has a weak speaker-listener hierarchy, so the imperative form is neutral, but Korean and Japanese have strong hierarchies, meaning the imperative almost always carries some hierarchical signal.
+When a UI uses the imperative, it signals that the system is above the user.

-So the same "Save" button is a neutral action in English-speaking contexts, while in Korean-speaking contexts it subtly takes on a tone of the system issuing a command to the user.
+So the same "Save" button is a neutral action in English-speaking contexts, but in Korean it subtly becomes the system issuing a command to the user.
 The same design sends different power signals across different language communities.

 (Yahoo Japan)

-Explaining this through cultural essentialism alone, however, falls short.
+Cultural essentialism alone, however, does not tell the full story.
 There is one more dimension to consider: the design inertia of megaplatforms.

-Chinese UIs look similar not merely because of Chinese culture, but because megaplatforms like WeChat, Taobao, and Alipay have solidified a design language.
-Subsequent designers follow that language because users have already been trained in it, and deviating from it feels unfamiliar.
+Chinese UIs look so similar not merely because of Chinese culture, but because megaplatforms like WeChat, Taobao, and Alipay have solidified a design language.
+Later designers follow that language because users have already been trained on it, and deviating feels off.

 The same logic explains why Japanese UIs have high information density.
-Yahoo Japan and Rakuten established that tone, and products that came after matched it.
-When a new Japanese SaaS enters the market with a minimal design, it gets feedback along the lines of "this looks like it's missing information."
-The average is set by the megaplatforms.
+Yahoo Japan and Rakuten set that tone, and subsequent products fell in line.
+When a new Japanese SaaS enters the market with a minimalist design, it gets criticized as "looking like it lacks information."
+The megaplatforms define the average.

 Korea is no different.
-Naver, Kakao, and Coupang have defined the average for Korean UI, and products that stray from it look unfamiliar to users.
+Naver, Kakao, and Coupang defined the average for Korean UIs, and products that stray too far from it feel strange to users.

-"Culture-specific UX" is therefore a collaboration between cultural essence and platform inertia.
-Both factors go unmeasured in global products.
-When a global product tries to "hit the average," it remains unclear which average, created by which platform, in which region, it is actually targeting.
+"Culture-specific UX" is therefore a joint product of cultural essence and platform inertia.
+Neither factor is directly measurable for a global product.
+When a global product claims to "find the average," it remains unclear which average, made by which platform, in which region, it is actually targeting.

 (Why do AI company logos look like buttholes?)